github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 ## Using regular expressions

-GitHub Code Search (beta) supports regular expressions to search for patterns in your code.
+The new code search (beta) supports regular expressions to search for patterns in your code.
 You can use regular expressions in bare search terms as well as within many qualifiers, by surrounding the regex expression in backslashes.

 For example, to search for the regular expression `sparse.*index`, you would use: